Heiner1/AAPS-Wiki-en/DanaR-Insulin-Pump.md

-_these instructions are for configuring the app and your pump if you have a DanaR.
-Visit [[DanaRS Insulin Pump]] if you have the DanaRS launched in 2018 instead._
+_These instructions are for configuring the app and your pump if you have a DanaR.
+Visit [[DanaRS Insulin Pump]] if you have the DanaRS launched in 2017 instead._

 * In the pump go to Main Menu > Setting > User Option
 * Turn on "8.
 Extended Bolus"